olivia3395/academic-homepage/about.md

 ### 🧮 My Mathematical Detour

 My journey into statistics didn’t begin with data—it began with **prime numbers and proofs**.
-As an undergrad, I was enchanted by the elegance of **number theory**, chasing the mysterious behavior of integers like they were wild animals in a dense forest.
-I once spent weeks fascinated by the Chinese Remainder Theorem, convinced it held secrets to the universe (or at least to my next exam).
 Later, my mathematical compass pointed toward **financial mathematics**, where I dove into the deep waters of **forward-backward stochastic differential equations (FBSDEs)** for my thesis.
-It was thrilling and chaotic—like solving puzzles in the dark with a candle made of Itô calculus.

 Eventually, I found my intellectual home in **statistics**: a place where rigor meets randomness, and where math has room to dance with the real world.
 These days, I bring that same proof-loving precision into messy, structured data—whether it’s graphs, signals, or networks with personality.

 From primes to probabilities, it’s been quite the ride—and I’m still loving the curveballs.